cortl0/device_3d/README.md

 # device_3d
-The implementation of 3d model with the binary neurons
+This is an implementation of the 3d model with binary neurons
-for testing Binary Neurons Network
+for testing the Binary Neurons Network

 ## For project clone
 ```